-Outstanding capital commitments (investments) at 31 March 2020 totalled £70m (31 March 2019 totalled £100.6m).
+The total outstanding capital commitments (investments) at 31 March 2020 are £70m (31 March 2019 were £100.6m).

 These commitments relate to outstanding call payments due on unquoted limited partnership funds held in the private equity and infrastructure parts of the portfolio.
 The amounts 'called' by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.